ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 ## Understanding the Core Components

 Before we get our hands dirty with deployment, let's take a moment to understand the essential components involved in this process.
-We'll also explain why we've chosen each one and how they contribute to our simple, cost-effective deployment pipeline.
+We'll also explain why we've chosen each one and how they contribute to our this cost-effective deployment pipeline.

 ### GitHub and Its Functions